-Learn about the General Product Safety Regulation (GPSR), which comes into effect on December 13, 2024 and impacts all businesses selling into the European Union (EU).
+Learn about the General Product Safety Regulation (GPSR), which came into effect on December 13, 2024 and impacts all businesses selling into the European Union (EU).
 This article contains a general overview of the regulation, who and what it applies to, product exemptions, and general compliance requirements.
-Webinterpret has developed an automated solution for GPSR compliance that ensures your business effortlessly complies with the regulation and can continue selling in the EU.
+Webinterpret has developed an automated solution for GPSR compliance that ensures your business can effortlessly comply with the regulation and continue selling in the EU.

 In this article: